swiss-avalanches/swiss-avalanches.github.io/milestone2.md

 ## Deliverables for milestones 2

 We produced 4 notebooks for this milestone.
 You can browse through them in `notebooks/`.
 Our project involves a lot of data scraping, data massage and computer vision.
+TODO see s3 bucket

 #### 1. Data scraping